What is Transfer Price?

 Transfer Price is the price that related parties charge to each other.
 In simple words, we can say it is the price at which different departments in a company transfer goods to each other.
 Transfer pricing comes into play when various departments in a company operate as separate entities.

-Transfer pricing is useful for tax purposes, and thus, result in tax savings.
-Tax authorities do not favour such pricing as it helps companies to lower their tax liability.
-Transfer pricing exploits the loopholes in the tax system in different countries, and thus are subject to heavy scrutiny from the tax department.
-With such pricing, a company aims to book more profit in countries that have lower tax rates.
+Transfer pricing is useful for tax purposes and thus, results in tax savings.
+Tax authorities do not favor such pricing as it helps companies to lower their tax liability.
+Transfer pricing exploits the loopholes in the tax system in different countries and thus is subject to heavy scrutiny from the tax department.
+With such pricing, a company aims to book more profit in countries with lower tax rates.

-For this, Company ABC may direct Company A to charge a lower transfer price when dealing with the Company B. In this way, the Company B will have a lower cost of goods sold (COGS), and in turn, more profits.
+For this, Company ABC may direct Company A to charge a lower transfer price when dealing with Company B. In this way, Company B will have a lower cost of goods sold (COGS) and, in turn, more profits.
 On the other hand, Company A will have less revenue and, thus, lower earnings.
 Therefore, in both instances, Company ABC will benefit by way of lower tax liability.

-International tax laws fall in the ambit of OECD (Organization for Economic Cooperation and Development).
+International tax laws fall within the ambit of OECD (Organization for Economic Cooperation and Development).
 The auditing companies or auditors under the OECD audit the financial statements of MNCs.